o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 Now, let's begin editing the code to add wind.

 1. Open `{your-project-path}\Materials\Types\VegetationBending_Common.azsli`.
-   - Because we need to have the bending be done on all passes, we can add the code in the common `.azsli` file to avoid repeat code.
-The functions we write will be called by the vertex shaders.
 2. At the bottom, add the following code:

    ```hlsl